idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/hysteresis.md

 !media media/porous_flow/hysteretic_order_012.png caption=Hysteretic capillary pressure curves.
 This history is: (a) drying to $S_{l}$ $0.6$; (b) wetting to $S_{l}$ $0.9$; (c) drying to $S_{l}$ $0.3$, where the second-order drying curve is followed to $S_{l}$ $0.6$ and then the zeroth-order drying curve is followed; (d) wetting to $S_{l}$ $0.7$; (e) drying to $S_{l}$ $0.2$, where the second-order drying curve is followed to $S_{l}$ $0.3$ and then the zeroth-order drying curve is followed; (f) wetting to $S_{l}$ $0.4$; (g) drying to $S_{l}$ $0.1$ where the second-order drying curve is followed to $S_{l}$ $0.2$ and then the zeroth-order drying curve is followed.  id=histeretic_order_012_fig

+The order is computed by the [PorousFlowHysteresisOrder](PorousFlowHysteresisOrder.md) Material, as discussed in detail below.

 ## Capillary curves

 All capillary curves are based on the [van-Genuchten](capillary_pressure.md) curve